Registering a business

 Documents to be submitted:

-- An A1 form / 'Application to incorporate a company' has to be completed by the applicant and witnessed by a solicitor, or a peace commissioner,or a notary public/commissioner for oaths.
+- A Form A1 / 'Application to incorporate a company' has to be completed by post or online at CORE.

-- The application must be accompanied by the company's memorandum and articles of association.
+- The application must be accompanied by the appropriate supporting documents as listed within the application.

-More information on registering a company ( including different company types e.g. limited company), registration methods and the relevant forms is available in the links below on the Companies Registration Office
+More information on registering a company ( including the different types of companies ), registration methods and the relevant forms is available in the links below on the Companies Registration Office

-Any company which is incorporated outside the State and establishes a Branch in the State must be registered with the Companies Registration Office.
+Any company which is incorporated outside the State and establishes a Branch in the State must be registered with the Companies Registration Office within 30 days of the establishment of the branch within the State.

 Response time frame by the Companies Registration Officer